 It makes a bit of thematic sense too.
 If he's blind, he can't judge Klingons and Humans by outward appearances, and instead has to judge them by their actions and character.
 And the President is the main roadblock in the way of war between the Klingon Empire and the Federation of Planets after Chancellor Gorkon's death.

-Look at the energy surrounding the two when they beam - it's red.
-That means they were transported to and from Kronos One by the hidden Bird of Prey.
+Look at the energy surrounding the two when they beam.
+It's red.
+That means they were transported to and from Qo'noS One by the hidden Bird of Prey.

 Azetbur is named Chancellor in her father's stead.
 However, chronologically-later episodes of Star Trek TNG indicate that women aren't allowed to serve in the Klingon government.
 Continuity mistake?
 Or did something happen during Azetbur's regime that made the Klingons change it?
 Was Azetbur a particularly bad or incompetent Chancellor?